 Waynesburg

-Waynesburg borough is proud of its 200-year history.
+Waynesburg borough residents take pride in their town's 200-year history.
 In 1796, the five trustees of the newly organized county of Greene purchased a tract of land named “Eden” for their new county seat of Waynesburg.
 They laid out a grid of streets and alleys, each 180 feet square.
 Like much of the early architecture, this original grid is intact today.
 It was incorporated as a borough on January 29, 1816.

 Named for Maj.
 Gen. Anthony Wayne, a Revolutionary War hero, Waynesburg is awash in color, with various techniques applied to historic photos.
 The color invites us to consider the architectural details with a fresh eye, recognizing features regularly taken for Granted.